KABoissonneault/KingmakerBugfixes/README.md

 These are some known issues introduced by the mod.
 These are generally accepted as better than what the base game had, but worth acknowledging here

 - Successful Datura Sleep procs (Saving Throw fail) will not show above the target, only in logs
+- Feral Mutagen will lose weapon enchantments (ex: Magic Fang) when reloading a save that previously had such enchantments

 ## Contributors